ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 If checkServer is terminated abnormally, for example by using the command kill -9, the checkServer.pid file will not be deleted from the $ALTIBASE_HOME/trc directory.
 As long as this file remains in that directory, it will prevent checkServer from being executed again.

-To terminate checkServer normally, use the killcheckServer utility
+To terminate checkServer normally, use the killcheckServer utility.

 #### Note